AndreasFaust/gatsby-plugin-transitions/README.md

 export default MyComponent;
 ```

-### Use `clamp: true` to speed up you animations!
+### Use `clamp: true` to speed up your animations!

 Spring-Animations "wobble", which takes extra time.
-To make the animations snappy, define `clamp: true` in the `config`-object.
+To make the animations snappier, define `clamp: true` in the `config`-object.

 ## To-Do